Check out current Philanthropy News HERE.

 FAUSA’s Support of FAWCO Foundation Programs

-Historically FAUSA, as a member club of FAWCO, has supported The FAWCO Foundation with yearly sponsorships of both a Development Grant and an Education Award.
+FAUSA has historically supported The FAWCO Foundation with yearly sponsorships of both a Development Grant and an Education Award.
 Currently, FAUSA fully funds:

 The FAUSA Effecting Change for Women and Children at Risk Development Grant under the category of Human Rights.